6.3 |

 theodemonical warfare, altho

-certain nonreligious, political ideologies may follow their
+certain nonreligious, political ideologies may follow the abominable

-abominable examples but too faithfully.
+aggrandizemental-theocentrist examples but too obediently.

 Those living in countries which are not directly involved in